-Figure 10 shows a longitude-height cross section of the standard deviation of meridional wind (SD(ν)) for westward-filtered disturbances at 12°N, 0°N and 12°S and the WMRG wave structures, for the six strongest (left column), six weakest (middle column) AEW years and the difference between them (right column).
-As in the climatology (Fig. 4), for both strong and weak AEW years, the SD(ν) at 12°N in the lower troposphere shows a local maximum over West Africa and the East Atlantic where AEWs are prevalent.
-This low level maximum also appears to a lesser extent for SD(ν) at 0°N and for the WMRG wave.
-As expected, at 12°N and the equator the lower tropospheric activity is significantly stronger for the strong AEW years than in the weak years (significance level >95% from a student-T test).
-However, the WMRG waves shows that they are also significantly enhanced in the upper troposphere at the longitudes with lower tropospheric activity.
-The WMRG component shows two distinct maxima in altitude in strong AEW years indicating that the lower and upper tropospheric variability maybe distinct (they have already been shown to have distinct wavenumbers).
+Figure 10 shows a longitude-height cross section of the standard deviation of meridional wind [SD(v)] for westward-filtered disturbances at 12°N, 0°, and 12°S and the WMRG wave structures, for the six strongest AEW years (left column), six weakest AEW years (middle column), and the difference between them (right column).
+As in the climatology (Fig. 4), for both strong and weak AEW years, the SD(v) at 12°N in the lower troposphere shows a local maximum over West Africa and the east Atlantic where AEWs are prevalent.
+This low-level maximum also appears to a lesser extent for SD(v) at 0° and for the WMRG wave.
+As expected, at 12°N and the equator the lower-tropospheric activity is significantly stronger for the strong AEW years than in the weak years (significance level > 95% from the Student's t test).
+However, the WMRG waves show that they are also significantly enhanced in the upper troposphere at the longitudes with lower-tropospheric activity.
+The WMRG component shows two distinct maxima in altitude in strong AEW years indicating that the lower- and upper-tropospheric variability maybe distinct (they have already been shown to have distinct wavenumbers).